ibm-security-verify/webauthn-passkey-sample-ios/README.md

-# IBM Security Verify Passkey Sample App project
+# IBM Security Verify Sample App for Passkey on iOS

 An implementation of Apple Passkeys with IBM Security Verify as the relying party FIDO service.